Volkswagen Polo pricing

 Volkswagen Polo Comfortline

-The Comfortline Polo was often held up as the pick of the range.
-First, for the extra money, you get a more powerful map applied to the engine, giving you an extra 15kW and more torque.
-The five-speed manual option is done away with in favour of a six-speed manual, which should give you a few more gear ratios to play with – eking extra performance from the engine.
-Going for this model also opens up the possibility to buy the optional driver assistance and R-Line packages.
+The Comfortline Polo was labelled as the pick of the Polo range.
+First, for the extra cost, you get a more powerful tune applied to the engine, giving you an additional 15kW and more torque.
+The Comfortline is available only with a 7-speed DSG automatic.
+Going for this trim also unlocks the possibility of buying the optional driver assistance and R-Line packages.

 - 15-inch alloy wheels